TxnLab/use-wallet-js/README.md

 })
 ```

-To configure the `algodClient` for multiple networks, pass a mapped object of the network(s) you wish to configure, where each key is a `NetworkId` and each value is an `algod` configuration object:
+To configure the `algodClient` for specific networks, pass a mapped object of the network(s) you wish to configure, where each key is a `NetworkId` and each value is an `algod` configuration object:

 ```ts
 const walletManager = new WalletManager({